Electoral district of Morialta

+Morialta is a single-member electoral district for the South Australian House of Assembly.
+Morialta covers residential and rural suburbs directly below and up into the Adelaide Hills to the east of Adelaide.
+It is a 41.5 km^{2} electorate which includes the suburbs of Athelstone, Auldana, Highbury, Newton, Rostrevor, Teringie, Vista, Woodforde, and also part of Magill, and Montacute.

 Morialta is a word derived from the Kaurna language, originally thought to be marri-yartalla, "marri" meaning east and yertala meaning "flowing water".
 More recent research has shown that the etymology of the word is marri, meaning "east" and probably yarta, meaning "land, earth, country", or possibly yalta, meaning "cool, fresh, airy"; therefore, probably meaning "eastern land or country".
 The land used by the Morialta Conservation Park was traditionally occupied by the Kaurna people.